ReeceRose/next.js-template/README.md

 docker run -p 3000:3000 next.js-template
 ```

-## Usage in monorepo
+## Usage in monorepo as a nested folder

-Currently, if this is cloned into a monorepo the build won't run.
+Currently, if this is cloned into a monorepo as a nested folder (example: web/) the build won't run.
 In addition to the build not running, husky does not work properly.
 To get a successful build, follow these instructions

 - Move .github/ folder to root of monorepo
 - Add the following to the `packages.json` file in this folder: `"prepare": "cd ../ && husky install web/.husky"`